 Rainfall

-There were 35 rainfall stations where rainfall data were collected and input to the WAM models of the sub-watersheds (Figure 11).
+There were 35 rainfall stations where rainfall data were collected and input to the WAM of the sub-watersheds (Figure 11).
 Time series rainfall data for most of the 35 stations were collected from the SFWMD’s DBHYDRO database.
 Note that there are considerably more than 35 stations located within (or near to) the six sub-watersheds with data contained in DBHYDRO.
 However, many of these stations have short PORs, and many stations may have a longer POR but still not cover the entire simulation POR.
 In several cases, the rainfall station was relocated or re-instrumented, necessitating a new station key (DBKey) in DBHYDRO.
 To account for this, all rainfall data in the study area were downloaded into a Microsoft Access database.
-Data from each rainfall station that was used for the 2009 study and the 2012 update was extracted from the database.
+Data from each rainfall station that were used for the 2009 study and the 2012 update was extracted from the database.
 Where data were missing (due to the station being moved or decommissioned) data from the nearest rain station were used to fill in those missing values.
 In addition, data for Frostproof Tower, a rainfall station with no rainfall data in DBHYDRO, was collected from the SWFWMD website.
 When the input files for WAM are generated, a Theissen polygonalization of the rain gage network is generated.
 Each Thiessen polygon defines an area around a rain gage so that any location inside the polygon is closer to that gage than any of the other rain gages.
 Each source cell is then assigned the rainfall time series associated with that polygon.

 Evapotranspiration